Chinese Cooking - Ingredient Substitutions

 Peanut Dressing - Asian (made with peanut butter and coconut milk)

-Peanut Sauce - Chinese Style
+Peanut Sauce - with mint and cilantro

 Sweet and Sour Sauce